marianobarrios/tls-channel/README.md

     taskExecutor.execute(() -> {
         e.getTask().run();
         // when the task finished, add it to the ready-set
-        // taskReadyKeys should be a concurrent set that shoud be checked
+        // taskReadyKeys should be a concurrent set that should be checked
         // and emptied as part of the selector loop taskReadyKeys.add(key);
         selector.wakeup(); // unblock the selector